Profitbase/Episode-Docs/articles/flow/flows/modularization-and-extensions.md

 #### Modularization and extensions

-You can use extension schemas to break large Flows up into smaller units, or to enable extending a Flow with custom logic without modifying the main schema.
+You can use `Extension schemas` to break large Flows up into smaller units, or to enable extending a Flow with custom logic without modifying the main schema.

 <br/>